markyasser/Music-Player/README.md

 - Update new songs
 - Listen to music
 - Like music
-- Listem to liked music
+- Listen to liked music
 - Full control of currently playing music

 ### User Authentication :